Estimating the mass of galactic components using machine learning algorithms: Introduction

+\textls[-5]{As can be seen, various approaches exist for describing galactic components, including purely morphological observations or photometric and/or spectroscopic techniques, either being synthetic catalogues.
+Conversely, obtaining information about total mass often involves making strong assumptions about either a specific dark matter model or about the overall kinematics of the system.
+In this sense, ~it has been shown that ML methods can reduce the dependence on such assumptions \citep{2024MNRAS.528.6354C}.
+For example, in \cite{wu2023total}, the authors propose a random forest-based approach to predict the total and dark matter masses of galaxies using simple observations from photometric and spectroscopic studies, while \cite{Sarmiento_2021} presents a supervised ML method to display multidimensional information on stellar populations and kinematics in the MaNGA study in a 2D plane.
+Additionally, in \cite{2024MNRAS.528.6354C}, a sample of galaxies from the Illustris TNG simulation was used to predict the stellar and total masses using a convolutional neural network.}

-As can be seen, various approaches exist for describing galactic components, including pure morphological observations or photometric and/or spectroscopic techniques, either synthetically through mock catalogues.
-Conversely, obtaining information about the total mass often involves making strong assumptions, whether about a specific dark matter model or the overall kinematics of the system.
-In this work, we propose an artificial intelligence (AI)-based method to isolate the bulge and disk components of both baryonic and total galaxy mass.
-This is accomplished using the information on luminosity and features inferred from stellar dynamics encrypted in Guo's synthetic catalogue \citep{Guo-Catalog}.
-Our goal is to perform the decomposition of the galactic components without including additional information about baryons in the training stage beyond the patterns the AI methods can infer from the catalogue.
-This method can be useful to obtain the components of observed galaxies whose baryonic dynamics cannot be obtained easily.
+In this work, we propose an artificial intelligence (AI)-based method to isolate the bulge and disk components of both baryonic and total galaxy mass.~This is accomplished using the information on luminosity and features inferred from stellar dynamics encrypted in Guo's synthetic catalogue \citep{Guo-Catalog}.
+Our goal is to perform the decomposition of the galactic components without including additional information about baryons in the training stage beyond the patterns the AI methods can infer from the catalogue\endnote{In fact, when using a mock catalogue to train the algorithms, we set dark matter in a CDM prescription and make inferences about mass components holding such a hypothesis.}.~{This method can be useful to predict the mass of the components of observed galaxies whose baryonic dynamics cannot be easily obtained using conventional techniques.}

-Since the mass values range between several orders of magnitude, it is well suited to predict the logarithm base 10 of the stellar mass $M_{\star}$, the disk mass $M_{\text{disk}}$ and the total mass $M_{\text{tot}}$.
-Here, the bulge mass $M_{\text{bulge}}$ is not within the prediction set since we compute it in terms of disk mass $M_{\text{disk}}$ and the total mass $M_{\star}$ from the following expression \citep{Guo-Catalog,Delucia}
+\textls[-5]{{In this context, we will consider the following components: the bulge, the disk, and the stellar and total mass.} Because the mass values range between several orders of magnitude, it is well suited for predicting the logarithm base 10.
+Here, the bulge mass $M_{\text{bulge}}$ is computed in terms of the disk mass $M_{\text{disk}}$ and total mass $M_{\star}$ from the following expression\endnote{Notice that the gas component has been neglected, as the primary light contributions in massive galaxies come from stars.} \citep{Guo-Catalog,Delucia}}